shmushkis/calcite/site/_docs/stream.md

 See the License for the specific language governing permissions and limitations under the License.
 -->

-# Calcite SQL extensions for streaming
+Calcite has extended SQL and relational algebra in order to support streaming queries.

-## Introduction

 Streams are collections to records that flow continuously, and forever.
 Unlike tables, they are not typically stored on disk, but flow over the